Nilton Santos Stadium

-Engenhão Stadium, or Estádio Olímpico Nilton Santos (Former João Havelange) its official name, is one of the main Rio Olympic Stadiums, but it’s used for other purposes like concerts or athletics.
-It’s located in Engenho de Dentro, a neighbourhood in Rio’s north region.
+Estádio Olímpico Nilton Santos (Former João Havelange) is one of the main Rio Olympic Stadiums, but it’s used for other purposes like concerts or athletics.
+It’s located in Engenho de Dentro, a neighborhood in Rio’s north region.
 That’s why the stadium is also affectionately called Engenhão Stadium, due to the neighborhood in which it is located.

 The stadium’s first name, João Havelange, was given in honor of the former FIFA and International Olympic Committee member.
-But it was later changed to Nilton Santos, considered to be one of the greatest defenders in the history of the game.
+But it was later changed to Nilton Santos, considered one of the greatest defenders in the history of the game.
 Now, it’s home to Botafogo, one of the city’s main football teams and has a capacity of 46.931 people, extended for the Olympics, housing up to 60.000.

-Costing 392 million reais, six times the original budget, Rio Olympic Stadium was designed by Carlos Porto, a Brazilian Architect and built by Odebrecht S.A, currently involved in a series of corruption schemes and being investigated by the Lava Jato operation.
+Costing 392 million reais, six times the original budget, Rio Olympic Stadium was designed by Carlos Porto, a Brazilian architect and built by Odebrecht S.A, which was involved in a series of corruption schemes and was investigated by the Operation Car Wash.

 Engenhão finally opened in June 30th of 2007.
-Its first match was between Botafogo and Fluminense for the Series A Brazilian Championship, which Botafogo won by 2-1, the first goal scored at the stadium being from Fluminense’s player Alex Dias, and Botafogo ended up being awarded the João Havelange trophy for winning the inaugural match.
+Its first match was between Botafogo and Fluminense for the Series A Brazilian Championship, which Botafogo won by 2-1, with the first goal scored at the stadium being from Fluminense’s player Alex Dias, and Botafogo ended up being awarded the João Havelange trophy for winning the inaugural match.

 Olympic Games in Rio

-Not only the second biggest stadium for the games, it was also stage for the first 2016 Olympics game, held at Engenhão, the feminine football match between Sweden and South Africa, where Sweden one by 1-0, jump started this incredible world event.
+Not only the second biggest stadium for the games, it was also stage for the first 2016 Olympics game, held at Engenhão!
+The women’s football match between Sweden and South Africa, where Sweden won by 1-0, and jump started this incredible world event.
 It was also the main Rio track and field stadium, with Usain Bolt himself running laps in the stadium.